albsjs/albsjs/README.md

-👋 Hello, I’m Albert, a passionate Backend Software Engineer actively seeking new opportunities.
+👋 Hello, I’m Albert, a passionate Backend Software Engineer actively.
 I specialize in building scalable and efficient backend systems using Python and JavaScript.
 I also have experience in crafting responsive frontend interfaces with HTML and CSS.

-- 👀 Looking for work and new opportunities
+- 👀 Looking for work seeking new opportunities
 - 📫 Reach out to me: albert.jack.smith@gmail.com